Excel, Google Sheets or Sloneek? What is the best for your HR?

 Price

 How much is it?
 Price is of course a key parameter.
 The irony is that the system is often chosen based on it.
+However, hidden costs can arise when integrating Power BI, KPI dashboards, or automated data analysis tools with MS Excel or Google Looker Studio.
 How about the costs of the system in Excel, Google Sheets and Sloneek?

 Excel / Google Sheets | Sloneek | |

-Let’s take a look at how Excel or Google Sheets handle specialized tasks and how Sloneek handles them.Ā
+Let’s take a look at how Excel or Google Sheets handle specialized tasks and how Sloneek handles them.

 Excel / Google Sheets | Sloneek | |